TorresHong/TorresHong.github.io/README.md

 2. Has firms' hiring appetite changed over the years and if so, what factors might have driven these changes?
 3. What is the timeline and pattern of recruitment seasons, and has it changed throughout the years?
 4. What are firms’ hiring tendencies in terms of opportunity/contract types?
-5. What are the top firms that post on LSE CareerHub?
+5. What are the top firms that post on LSE Career Hub?
 6. How can we use answers to the aforementioned questions to uplift the competitiveness of LSE students in the investment banking industry?

 ### - Secondary Objective